aapolipponen/fullcontrol-airfoil/README.md

 4. Related to 3.
 A curved wing's curvature amount can only be changed for both of the curves.

-5. NACA airfoil generation cannot handle airfoils with zeroes in them.
-This can be fixed somewhat easily.

 ## Parameters

 ### Airfoil Parameters